-Michael: Irish dance developed in such small, cramped conditions — in small thatch cottages and pubs — and there wasn’t really room for dancers to be flailing their arms about.
+Irish dance developed in such small, cramped conditions — in small thatch cottages and pubs — and there wasn’t really room for dancers to be flailing their arms about.
 Another reason people give is that the Catholic Church had a strong influence on the development of Irish dance.
 They frowned upon men and women touching each other so they enforced the arms by the sides.

 Talk about how you got started.

 I grew up in a small, rural community.
 There weren’t many other activities for us kids to do, so that’s why I was sent along to an Irish dance school when one opened up in the area.
 I’m the oldest of four kids, and it became a family affair.
 We never, ever expected to make a living from it.

 The show came to Belfast, where I was at Queens University, studying law.
 I went along and auditioned, still not thinking that I was ever going to join, but they offered me a place there.
 It really wasn’t something I could turn down.